d12frosted/elpa-mirror/gnu/fontaine-readme.txt

 2.1 Shared and implicit fallback values for presets ───────────────────────────────────────────────────

-  The user option `fontaine-presets' may look like this (its default value):
+  The user option `fontaine-presets' may look like this (though check its default value before you make any edits):

   ┌────
   │ (setq fontaine-presets